 "She wouldn't be so glad to use this place as practice if you didn't spoil her so much," said Shirou from his place at the floor.
 He was looking at his father with a slight glare.

 "She would still come over here to get rid of her excess energy on sunny day, no matter what I say.
-You know what she's like when the sun is out, she turns into a juggernaut even berserker would hesitate to face," he joked.
+You know what she's like when the sun is out, she turns into a juggernaut even a dead apostle would hesitate to face," he joked.
 He was almost sure she was part alien.
 The superman comics said kryptonians derived their strength from the sun.
 Could Taiga be a descendant of Type Krypton?

-"Berserker doesn't have to fight her for hours in the sun so he can't complain.
+"Dead apostles don't have to fight her for hours in the sun so they can't complain.
 Why am I always the one to spar with her?
 You're the Magus Killer, right?
 You should be able to take a few bruises instead of me next time," Shirou grumbled.
 He had apparently recovered enough to sit up by now, as he was slowly pushing himself into a sitting position.
 Whether this was the result from the countless hours he had spent training or from the noble phantasm inside of him Kiritsugu couldn't tell, but he knew that it would have been impossible for an ordinary human to bounce back so quickly for an ordinary human.
 It would have required inhuman conditioning, something the training under a magus killer included.

 "I'm retired remember?
 I don't have the energy to keep up with you youngsters.
 My role is to tell you to train and then pit you against a superior opponent you're not supposed to win against.
-If you lose then I tell you to train harder, if you win then I tell you I knew you could do it even if I didn't."
+If you lose then I tell you to train harder, but if you win then I tell you I knew you could do it even if I didn't."
 He gave his apprentice/son a smile filled with mischief.
 "Speaking of which…" He coughed and started speaking in a voice you'd hear an old man use.
 "You need more training, Grasshopper."
 He said.
 "But now that you can hold your ground against the normal Taiga, I think it's time for you to try your hand against Taiga with Torashinai."
 He laughed at the youth's face filled with despair.

 "No, you can't!
 I'm having a hard time against normal Taiga without Magecraft.
 How am I supposed to handle Toraiga?!"
 The reply came, this time using the second nickname the boy had for his senior.
 Toraiga; the personality which came out when Taiga wielded Torashinai.